 Walk Along Calea Victorei

-At nearly 3km in length Calea Victorei is a famous and culturally important street that stretches from Victory Square all the way to the Dambovita Canal beside the Old Town.
+Calea Victorei is a famous and culturally important Street in Bucharest.
+The street stretches from Victory Square all the way to the Dambovita Canal beside the Old Town.

-Some of the important buildings along Calea Victorei include:
+Some of the notable buildings along Calea Victorei include:

 - CEC Palace